Skip to main content

 What Happens on Match

-• The transaction status changes from Unmatched to Matched
+• The transaction status changes from Unmatched to Matched.

-• The matched invoice or payment is linked to the transaction
+• The matched invoice or payment is linked to the transaction.

-• If auto-convert is enabled, a payment record is created automatically and the transaction status becomes Converted
+• If auto-convert is enabled, a payment record is created automatically and the transaction status becomes Converted.

-Debit Rules — Categorising Outgoing Payments
+Money-Out Rules (Debit) — Categorising Outgoing Payments

-Available Search Fields
+Available Fields

 FieldOperator typeDescription

-descriptionStringThe bank transaction description text
+descriptionStringThe bank transaction description text.

-amountNumericThe bank transaction amount
+amountNumericThe bank transaction amount.

 Examples